-Tampons are hard to come by in Chile, and even when you do find them they are very expensive – the majority of Chilean women don’t use them.
-Tampons are only found in pharmacies or large supermarkets and cost around US$7 a box.
+Tampons are hard to come by in Chile, and even when you do find them they are very expensive - the majority of Chilean women don't use them.
+Tampons are only found in pharmacies or large supermarkets.
 On the other hand, sanitary pads are readily available.

 Most expats who have a baby in Chile opt for private care to get the best service possible.
 There are clinics with top doctors, trained abroad and specialized in gynecology, obstetrics and fetal health in private institutions such as Clínica Alemana de Santiago and Clínica Las Condes.
 If you are going for a private clinic, make sure that your health insurance covers the necessary medical care during pregnancy, labor, and postnatal treatment.